Client: City of Waterloo

 Size: 50,000 m2 (538,196 ft2)

-J.L.
-Richards & Associates Limited (JLR) developed a low carbon roadmap for the City of Waterloo (City) to demonstrate what is required to reduce their building’s greenhouse gas (GHG) emissions by at least 80%.
+JLR developed a low-carbon roadmap for the City of Waterloo (City) to demonstrate what is required to reduce their building’s greenhouse gas (GHG) emissions by at least 80%.
 The study used five representative buildings, with various functions, to form the core of the study: an office building (city hall), a fire station, a library, a twin-pad ice rink, and a multipurpose sportsplex.
 Overall, the buildings together included approximately 50,000 m2 of area.

-The energy performance of each building was analyzed based on historical building data analysis, benchmarking, site visits, energy modeling, validation, consultation with the city staff, and our professional experience.
-JLR’s Innovative Energy Market group developed several retrofit packages for each building which included items such as: envelop (window, wall, skylight) upgrades; smart control procedures; economizers; energy recovery ventilators; LED lighting; boiler and hot water tank upgrade; heat recovery from the refrigeration cycle of the ice rinks for hot water and space heating; heat recovery from data centre; air source heat pumps; geothermal ground source heat pumps; water source heat pumps; and solar photovoltaic (PV).
+The energy performance of each building was analyzed based on historical building data analysis, benchmarking, site visits, energy modelling, validation, consultation with the city staff, and our professional experience.
+JLR’s Innovative Energy Market group developed several retrofit packages for each building which included items such as: envelope upgrades (window, wall, skylight); smart control procedures; economizers; energy recovery ventilators; LED lighting; boiler and hot water tank upgrade; heat recovery from the refrigeration cycle of the ice rinks for hot water and space heating; heat recovery from data centre; air-source heat pumps; geothermal ground-source heat pumps; water-source heat pumps; and solar photovoltaic (PV).
 Each of these measures was implemented iteratively within building energy models sequentially and presented as a waterfall style graphic of GHG and energy reduction per element.
 Once energy retrofit packages were developed, they were compared based on the total energy and GHG emission reductions as well as their associated implementation costs and savings.